 Becoming a game designer – that’s a dream that so many young people uphold nowadays.
 It seems that everyone who has an artistic bone in their body is trying to figure out how to become a game designer.
 And that’s not odd at all – there are a lot of magnificent looking games these days!
 Just take a look at The Witcher 3 or Skyrim!
 The thought of being able to one day be a part of the creation of such games thrills people to the very core!
 In this tutorial, you will have the opportunity to learn some of the essential aspects that are required for you to become a professional game designer.

-We’ll start off by covering the profession itself.
-After that, we’ll move on straight to the point – I’ll tell you about a select few essential things that are required from any and all game designers out there.
+We’ll start by covering the profession itself.
+After that, we’ll move on straight to the point – I’ll tell you about a select few essential things that are required from any game designers out there.
 In the end, we’ll take a look at why people wonder how to become a video game designer, in the first place.

 Table of Contents